Don’t be misinformed or even avoid growing a beard altogether because you think it’s not for you based on some untrue popular beard myths.

 The truth is, your beard will keep improving throughout your 20s and 30s, and often into your 40s and 50s.
 Many men are well into their 20s before their beard fills in all the way.

-It’s simply devastating for many of these men to hear that this practice was all for naught, but in most cases – unless the company is strictly anti-beard – you will not be discriminated against for having a beard, as long as it is nice and well-groomed.
+It’s simply devastating for many of these men to hear that this practice was all for nothing, but in most cases – unless the company is strictly anti-beard – you will not be discriminated against for having a beard, as long as it is nice and well-groomed.

 Myth #6: Beards are hot in the summer